 Unified Endpoint Management Strategy

-As more companies and organizations make the shift to accommodate and manage remote workers, the issue of privacy, security, and connectivity may arise.
-From our own personal information to that of our customers, it is crucial in this day and age to have a secure, reliable, and up-to-date Unified Endpoint Management (UEM) strategy that ensures your business operations will continue to run safely and without interruption.
+As more companies and organizations make the shift to accommodate and manage remote workers, issues of privacy, security, and connectivity may arise.
+From our own personal information to that of our customers, it is crucial in this day and age to have a secure, reliable and up-to-date Unified Endpoint Management (UEM) strategy that ensures your business operations continue to run safely and without interruption.

 While businesses continue the implementation of more technology into their operations, including allowing flexibility for employees, what was once a total in-house network has now expanded to personal home network connections.
 While the corporate network may be up to date and secure, the IT team will need to evaluate the security practice of internal operations.
 Knowing this may make you think — when was the last time your organization checked on the current unified endpoint management strategy, and how often does it need to be checked?

-It is well known that old software is vulnerable to attack, but even knowing this, when is the last time you upgraded?
+It is well known that old software is vulnerable to attack.
+With this in mind, having upgraded or current versions of software is critical.
 The reason for upgrading is that hackers will continuously work to try to penetrate the system, and vendors will only patch and offer solutions and support for so many years.
 This is why the UEM strategy should be checked regularly as this software gives IT administrators control over smartphones and other endpoints such as tablets and laptops.
 UEM also gives administrators the ability to secure and enforce policies on these devices.
 Optimizing the security and functionality of these devices to allow content management through file syncing and sharing within the enterprise is another goal of implementation.

-When the time comes to upgrade or migrate your mobility fleet, your first thoughts may be figuring out the most efficient and effective way to navigate this challenge.
+When the time comes to upgrade or migrate your mobility fleet, you’ll want to plot out the most efficient and effective way to navigate this challenge.
 While this may seem overwhelming, it doesn’t need to be when you properly plan the deployment.

 Having a good deployment and implementation strategy in place is just the start.
 Finding and working with a partner that offers custom and tailored solutions can take the burden off of your in-house IT team.

-With security being the main goal in mind, the next is how quickly you can get the new devices up and running into employees’ hands.
-Migrating your mobility fleet doesn’t just happen overnight.
-This will take plenty of time and strategy for a proper rollout.
+After addressing security, next you’ll want to see how quickly you can get the new devices up and running in employees’ hands.
+However, migrating your mobility fleet doesn’t just happen overnight.
+Plenty of time and strategy is required for a proper rollout.
 The last thing you want to do is be unprepared, which will cause even more disruption and downtime in the workplace.

 Having a mature mobile strategy ensures that all endpoints are secure and that the proprietary information of your business and customers is safe.
 This begins by knowing exactly how your employees will be using devices.

 Does your business partake in remote work?
-Does your organization follow the bring your own device (BYOD) policy and allow employees to use their own devices?
-Answering these questions will help you begin to assess what needs to be addressed when working toward a mature mobile strategy.
+Does your organization follow the Bring Your Own Device (BYOD) policy and allow employees to use their own devices?
+Answering these questions helps you begin to assess what needs to be addressed when working toward a mature mobile strategy.